blab/ncov-19B/narratives/ncov-19B_resurgence.md

 <!-- This is the left-side text -->
 Both spike 501 substitutions emerged on a 614D background.
-They also both contain independent spike H655Y mutations, a mutation also present in 501Y.V3 which emerged in Brazil.
+They also both contain independent spike H655Y mutations, a mutation also present in 501Y.V3, which emerged in Brazil.

-19B:501T contains the spike 69-70 deletion present in 501Y.V1.
+19B:501T (shown here in yellow) contains the spike 69-70 deletion present in 501Y.V1.
 This lineage has been sampled in France, Switzerland, Jordan, Turkey, Egypt, the United Arab Emirates, and the United States.

-19B:501Y has several additional spike mutations.
+19B:501Y (shown here in blue) has several additional spike mutations.
-L18F is present in 501Y.V2 and 501Y.V3.
+L18F is also present in 501Y.V2 and 501Y.V3.
 A [preprint by McCallum et al](https://www.biorxiv.org/content/10.1101/2021.01.14.426475v1), found that this mutation reduced binding by one of six tested neutralizing N-terminal domain antibodies derived from COVID-19 convalescent serum.

 The lineage also contains spike A653V, D796Y, G1219V, and L452R.